Damping Torque Solution

 What is Damping Torque?

 The Damping Torque formula is defined as a physical process of controlling a system's movement through producing motion that opposes the natural oscillation of a system.
-Similar to friction, it only acts when a system is in motion and is not present if the system is at rest and is represented as τd = ζ/ωd or Damping Torque = Damping Constant/Disc Angular Speed.
-The Damping Constant is a measure of how quickly the oscillations of a system decay after being perturbed & Disc Angular Speed is the total rotational speed of the disc.
+Similar to friction, it only acts when a system is in motion and is not present if the system is at rest and is represented as T = KDd or Damping Torque = Damping Constant*Disc Angular Speed.
+Damping Constant refers to a measure of how quickly vibrations or oscillations die out in a system.
+It quantifies the level of damping present & Disc Angular Speed refers to the rate at which a disc rotates around its axis.
+It indicates how quickly the disc is spinning relative to its center point.

 How to calculate Damping Torque?